syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/emoji-picker.md

 By default, a predefined set of emojis is configured.
 However, you can customize these icons according to your needs.
 To achieve this, utilize the [EmojiPickerSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditor.html#Syncfusion_EJ2_RichTextEditor_RichTextEditor_EmojiPickerSettings) property.

-The following code example shows how to customize icons in the emoji picker tool.
+The following code example shows how to customize icons in the emoji picker.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}